enthought/mayavi/docs/source/mayavi/auto/mlab_pipeline_sources.rst

         :name: the name of the vtk object created.

         :figure: optionally, the figure on which to add the data source.
+                 If None, the source is not added to any figure, and will be added automatically by the modules or filters.
+If False, no figure will be created by modules or filters applied to the source.

         :mask: Mask points specified in a boolean masking array.